jmodie/hiring-engineers/README.md

 * Spin up a fresh Linux VM via Vagrant or another tool so you don’t run into any OS or dependency issues.
 To set up a Vagrant Ubuntu LTS VM, see the [instructions](https://github.com/jeremy-lq/hiring-engineers/blob/tech-writer/README.md#vagrant).
 * Utilize a containerized approach with Docker for Linux and our dockerized Datadog Agent image.

-Once you are ready, sign up for a [two-week trial](https://app.datadoghq.com/signup) and select “Datadog Recruiting Candidate” in the **Company** field.
+When you are ready, sign up for a [two-week trial](https://app.datadoghq.com/signup) and select “Datadog Recruiting Candidate” in the **Company** field.
 The Datadog Agent should start reporting metrics from your local machine.

 ## Exercise 1: Collecting Metrics